-Terms and conditions apply to all products and services.
-Investec Bank (Channel Islands) Limited is a division of Investec Private Bank and is a part of Investec plc.
-Investec Bank (Channel Islands) Limited, Registered Address: La Vieille Cour, St Peter Port, Guernsey, GY1 3LP (Registration number: 5845), is licensed by the Guernsey Financial Services Commission to carry on banking and investment business in Guernsey and is registered in accordance with the Banking Supervision (Bailiwick of Guernsey) Law 1994, as amended and the Protection of Investors (Bailiwick of Guernsey) Law 1987, as amended.
+Terms and Conditions apply to all products and services.
+Investec Bank (Channel Islands) Limited is part of Investec Specialist Private Bank and a subsidiary of Investec plc.
+This document is issued on behalf of Investec Bank (Channel Islands) Limited which is licensed by the Guernsey Financial Services Commission.
+Registered Address: La Vieille Cour, St Peter Port, Guernsey, GY1 3LP.
+Registered Number: 5845.
 The Jersey Branch of Investec Bank (Channel Islands) Limited is regulated by the Jersey Financial Services Commission to carry on deposit taking business under the Banking Business (Jersey) Law 1991, as amended.
-The Jersey Branch registered address is PO Box 136, 5 Castle Street, St Helier, Jersey, JE4 5ND.
+The Jersey Branch registered address is One The Esplanade, St Helier, Jersey, JE2 3QA.
+All local and non-local Individual private client deposit accounts are held in Guernsey.
 Investec Bank (Channel Islands) Limited is a participant in the Guernsey Banking Deposit Compensation Scheme.
-Full details are available on the Scheme website www.dcs.gg or on request.
+The Scheme offers protection for "qualifying deposits" up to £50,000, subject to certain limitations.
+The maximum total compensation is capped at £100,000,000 in any 5 year period.
+Full details are available on the Schemes website www.dcs.gg or on request.
+Deposits made with the Bank, whether in Guernsey or Jersey, are not covered by the Financial Services Compensation Scheme under the Financial Services & Markets Act 2000 of the UK.
+Telephone calls are recorded.